-Oversteer and understeer are two common terms used to describe what happens when a car turns more or less than the amount that the driver controls.
-Oversteer, or snap oversteer, is when it turns more than the driver commands, and it can prove to be very dangerous.
+Oversteer and understeer are two common terms used to describe what happens when a car turns more or less than the amount that the driver desires.
+Oversteer, or snap oversteer, is when it turns more than the driver commands, and there are several causes of snap oversteer.

 - Entering a corner too fast

 - Aggressively accelerating into a corner

 - Releasing the throttle in the middle of a corner

 Each of these situations rarely occur when you are driving on a daily basis, but on the track, they can be extremely common.
 Most cars can handle each of these actions at low speeds, but at high speeds it becomes more difficult to control.
 So, let’s look at each one in more detail.